Reasons CPP Disability Applications Are Denied

 Before starting your CPP Disability appeal process, it is crucial that you fully understand the reasons why your initial CPP Disability application was denied.

 To notify you of their decision, Service Canada will send you a denial letter as well as an information sheet entitled “How to Ask Canada Pension Plan (CPP) Disability to Reconsider Its Decision”

-We highly recommend that you read your denial letter and the information sheet carefully as it will usually refer to the medical reports, doctors’ notes and other documents that Service Canada has reviewed and will usually state what information it has used to arrive to the denial decision.
+We highly recommend that you read your denial letter and the information sheet carefully as it will usually refer to the medical reports, doctor’s notes, and other documents that Service Canada has reviewed and will usually state what information it has used to arrive at the denial decision.

 - Your Disability Is Not Considered “severe and prolonged” under CPP Regulations